 I add a slice of cheese for my kid to make it a little cheesy.

 Tomato omelet is basically our vegan omelet which is made from gram flour or chickpeas flour.
 This is also equally delicious and easy to prepare.
 Not much of preparation required in fact to make this breakfast dish.
 This is also another great tiffin box recipe for kids.

 Normally we add onion tomatoes green coriander leaves, chilies to this.
 But to add variation you can add some grated or blanched veggies or shredded greens to this chilla.

-Bread pakoda is popular street food in North India.
+Bread pakoda is popular street food in North India and also in Mumbai.
 These are normally potato stuffed slices of bread coated with gram flour batter.
 These are deep-fried snacks.
 Normally we stuff spiced potatoes in this.
 But to make it a little more healthy you can also add grated paneer and other sauteed vegetables.

 Daliya khichdi is my all-time favorite.
 Though I don’t like daliya much, This one has stolen my heart.
 This khichdi is extremely easy to prepare.
 Load it with whatever vegetables you want to add.
 I use pressure cooker to make this.
 However, you can make this very conveniently in an instant pot or electric cooker or in stovetop pan.

 Vermicelli pulao or semiya pulao is a savory dish made from vermicelli.
 These are sauteed with vegetables and aromatic spices.
 Again this is an easy breakfast recipe and kids friendly dish as well.

 Vermicelli upma is similar to upma recipe except for semolina, we are adding vermicelli here.
 Load it will carrots, cauliflower, peas, potatoes and other vegetables of your choice.
 Extremely easy to make this delicious breakfast recipe.